Skip to Content

 Soaked chickpeas in a colander.

-Step 2: Drain and rinse the chickpeas and transfer half of the chickpeas to a food processor fitted with a metal blade.
-Add ½ teaspoon baking soda, 2 teaspoons of baking powder, 2 teaspoons of kosher salt, and the ground spices.
-Process for 1 minute, scraping down the sides with a silicone spatula as needed.
+Step 2: Drain and rinse the soaked chickpeas.
+Add half to a food processor fitted with a metal blade along with ½ teaspoon baking soda, baking powder, 1 teaspoon kosher salt, and the ground spices.
+Process for 1 minute, scraping down the sides as needed.

 Falafel balls on a plate.

-Step 1: Warm the pita on a grill panskillet, or rimmed baking sheet.
+Step 1: Warm the pitas on a grill panskillet, or rimmed baking sheet.

-Step 2: Start by spreading tahini yogurt sauce onto the pita, layer on the veggies, and top it with a few homemade falafels.
-Enjoy!
+Step 2: Add a spoonful of tahini yogurt sauce onto the pita, layer on the veggies, and top it with a few homemade falafel.

 Falafel gyro on a plate.